brenzens/brenzens/workshops/main.md

 # Workshop Materials

-Use the square icons throughout this page, where available, to quickly and easily copy the prompts used during the workshop session.
+Copy and paste the prompts shown on this page to participate in the workshop session.
 Below are a few examples to walk through:

 | Topic | Description | Prompt |
 | ------ | ----- | ----- |